Image

 Northern lights lapland

-And of course, you’ll want to capture the moment forever.
-Photographing the aurora can be a little tricky, but with the right approach (and a dash of patience), you can take shots that are just as magical as the memory itself.
+Photographing the aurora can be a little tricky, but with the right approach, and a touch of patience, you can capture shots that feel just as magical as the moment itself.

-Start by finding a dark spot away from artificial lights so the aurora really shines against the night sky.
-Make sure to wrap up warm as you may be standing still for a while.
+First things first, find a dark spot away from artificial lights so the colours stand out against the night sky.
+Remember to wrap up warm too, as you might be standing still for a while.

-When you head back indoors, leave your camera in its bag so it warms up slowly.
+When you head back indoors, leave your camera in its bag to warm up slowly.
 This helps prevent condensation from spoiling your pictures.

 aurora borealis in Lapland